shreyas-gov/Assignment-1/README.md

-# 🛒 ShopVerse - React E-Commerce Website
+# 🛒 Gamers Shop - React E-Commerce Website

 A modern and responsive e-commerce website built using React.
 This project showcases a clean UI, product listings, shopping cart functionality, and a user-friendly shopping experience.